 tonya thames taylor

-Signe Wilkinson is a member of Chestnut Hill Friends Meeting (Philadelphia) involved in Stewardship and Philadelphia Interfaith Hospitality Committees.
-She also chairs the committee that oversees the meeting’s James Turrell Skyspace which has hosted over 12,000 visitors from around the world since opening in 2013.
+Signe Wilkinson is a member of Chestnut Hill Friends Meeting (Philadelphia) involved in annual fundraising and outreach committees.
+She also chairs the committee that overseas the meeting’s James Turrell Skyspace which has hosted over 12,000 visitors from around the world since opening in 2013.
 She is an editorial cartoonist in Philadelphia.

 Deena Zaru is a Palestinian-American fourth generation Quaker and a member of the Ramallah Friends Meeting.
 She moved to the United States at the age of twelve amid the second Intifada in 2001 with her family and returns to Palestine often.
 She is a graduate of Guilford College, where

 she majored in English writing and minored in Communications and Spanish.
 After completing her BA degree, she spent a year and a half in Palestine, where she taught 5th and 6th grade English at the Ramallah Friends School.
 She returned to the Washington, D.C. area in 2011 and got her first job in journalism as a freelancer at CNN, where she had interned in the summer of 2009.